Chicago’s Diamond District Review

 Just like offline jewelers, not all online diamond vendors are equally good.
 We’ve listed our top recommendations below, both of which offer outstanding value for money and quality service.

 Blue Nile are the world’s largest online diamond retailer.
 Their selection of diamonds is absolutely massive, with options available at every price point.
-All of their loose diamonds are either GIA or AGS certified, giving you confidence that you’re buying exactly what you expect.
+All of their loose diamonds are GIA certified, giving you confidence that you’re buying exactly what you expect.

 In addition to their diamonds, Blue Nile offer a huge range of beautiful engagement ring settings, allowing you to create and order your own engagement ring with ease.
 Their customer service is outstanding and they offer a satisfaction guarantee on all diamonds sold.